Course Catalog

 5 units

 A broad survey of Spanish cultural topics, including history, politics, religions, art forms, music, and films.
 It is based on extensive conversations, discussion, and composition.
 Particular emphasis is placed on key changes that have occurred during the 20th century in Spain.
 Classes conducted through commentary on texts read (or viewed), oral presentations, and debate.
 Recommended for students preparing to go to Spain with EAP.
-Prerequisite(s): SPAN 6 or SPHS 6 or placement into SPAN 156E via the online Spanish Placement Examination.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.

 SPAN 156F